Last Updated:

 Subotica Serbia Street Markers Hungarian Serbian

-Street signs and tourist markers in Subotica’s center are written in a blend of languages: Serbian, Hungarian, and sometimes English.
+Street signs and tourist markers in Subotica’s center are written in several languages: Serbian, Hungarian, and sometimes English.
 Here, they use both the Latin and Cyrillic alphabets.

 Subotica Serbia Overview of City